 50. I facilitate a women's circle (the 'new' womens' networking group!) for conscious female entrepreneurs who want to support each other in a real way.

 51. I love travel and adventure, no matter how small and have accepted that I need to get to both the Kootenay's and the West Coast (Vancouver leaves a place in your heart) at least once a year each!

 52. I'm obsessed with the sounds of the 60's, and spend better parts of my day listening to rock n' roll, blues and psychedelic guitars to turn me into super woman (read: happy + relaxed me.)
 What music makes you happiest?

 I'm all about nodding to the past.
 The hippies' before us were also turning their noses from the mainstream.
 Everything in the 1960's was messy, idealistic and full of anything-can-happen feelings.
 Our journey can be that same way.
 It doesn't have to be perfect, it's a perfectly bumpy road and a special, natural evolution.
-Eating whole foods is an alternative to the mainstream way of eating - processed foods void of nutrients.
+Eating whole foods is an alternative to the mainstream way of eating, that is processed foods which are void of nutrients.
 Take your power back by making these healthier choices - and watch your whole life change.
 You don’t have to evolve this way overnight.
 One step at a time.

 What are you loving about your evolution?
 Share your thoughts below or send me electronic mail!